apache/buildstream-site/content/pages/community.md

 * Very cool but I am not a developer!
       * As mentioned above, BuildStream welcomes contributors of all skill sets.
 You can add value [reviewing and developing contents], helping out on the [website], doing translations, promoting the tool etc. Join the mailing list, open a ticket, show up in one of our meetings, ping us through IRC or reach out to a community member at any event... everybody is welcome.

+## BuildStream Infrastructure

+The infrastructure used by the BuildStream project can be found at [this][infra] wiki page.

 [GNOME Foundation]: https://wiki.gnome.org/Foundation/Bylaws
 [Code of Conduct]: https://wiki.gnome.org/action/show/Foundation/CodeOfConduct?action=show&redirect=CodeOfConduct
 [LGPL2.1]: https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html